zab465/Data-Science-Workflows/README.md

 * DBI
 * xml2

-This repository contains the following projects:
+This repository contains two projects:
+* Workflow_1 which contains:
   * A workflow of data collection (automated web-scraping, API, packaged API) and data analysis (SQL, tmap)
   * A relational database which stores the tables used in the analysis
-* A csv file of osme of the data
+  * A csv file of some of the data

+* Workflow_2 which contains:
+  * A workflow of data collection (automated web-scraping, packaged API) and data analysis (SQL, ggplot)
+  * A relational database which stores the tables used in the analysis
+  * A csv file of some other data